Rochester Fashion Week is back: ‘Here to practice love and compassion’ - NewsBreak

 Rochester Fashion Week is back: ‘Here to practice love and compassion’

 ROCHESTER, N.Y.
-(WROC) — The Rochester Fashion Week is returning for their spring season.
+(WROC) — The Rochester Fashion Week is returning for its spring season.
 For the first time, shows will take place at the Rochester Public Market.

-News 8 spoke to Elaine Spaull, co-producer of the show and executive director for Center for Youth.
-All funds go towards the center, to support violence prevention programs and aide for homeless youth.
+News 8 spoke to Elaine Spaull, co-producer of the show and executive director for Center for Youth .
+All funds go towards the center, to support violence prevention programs and aid for homeless youth.

-Spaull says the tragedy of Buffalo is certainly on everyone’s minds, heading into Fashion Week.

 “We have to practice love and compassion and get radical about that,” said Spaull.